expo/expo/docs/pages/versions/unversioned/sdk/camera.md

 import SnackInline from '~/components/plugins/SnackInline';
 import TableOfContentSection from '~/components/plugins/TableOfContentSection';

 **`expo-camera`** provides a React component that renders a preview for the device's front or back camera.
 The camera's parameters like zoom, auto focus, white balance and flash mode are adjustable.
 With the use of `Camera`, one can also take photos and record videos that are then saved to the app's cache.
 Morever, the component is also capable of detecting faces and bar codes appearing in the preview.
-Run the [snack below](##example-usage) on your device to see all these features working together!
+Run the [example](#usage) on your device to see all these features working together!

 <PlatformsSection android ios web />

-> **Notes:**
->
-> - Only one active Camera preview is supported currently.
-When using navigation, the best practice is to unmount any previously rendered `Camera` component so the following screens can use `<Camera />` without issues.
-> - Android devices can use one of two available Camera apis underneath.
-This was previously chosen automatically, based on the device's Android system version and camera hardware capabilities.
-As we experienced some issues with Android's Camera2 API, we decided to choose the older API as a default.
-However, using the newer one is still possible through setting `useCamera2Api` prop to true.
-The change we made should be barely visible - the only thing that is not supported using the old Android's API is setting focus depth.
+> 💡 Android devices can use one of two available Camera APIs: you can opt-in to using [`Camera2`](https://developer.android.com/reference/android/hardware/camera2/package-summary) with the `useCamera2Api` prop.

 ## Installation